Alignak-monitoring/alignak-doc/source/04_configuration/arbiter.rst

 Monitoring resources configuration
 ==================================

 The monitoring resources part of the configuration is used mainly to define common macros used in the whole configuration.
 The default installed configuration defines the following ones:

 * checks plugins directories
-* SNMP community used for SNMP checks
-* Windows Management Instrumentation default configuration

 External modules configuration